svch0stz/TheThreatHuntLibrary/docs/hunts/TH-0004-Suspicious network traffic over DNS.md

 - DGA-like detection - Network Flow Data, DNS Logs

-- Requests to thousands of hosts or subdomains in one domain - Network Metadata
+- Requests to thousands of hosts or subdomains in one domain - Network Flow Data, DNS Logs

 ## Hypothesis